neurolab-ju/ans-os/README.md

 ```

 ## How to run
 You need to install OpenSesame on your operating system.
-Paradigm is written on macOS Sierra but is completly cross-platform so you can run experiment on Windows, Linux and maxOS.
+Paradigm is written on macOS Sierra but is completly cross-platform so you can run experiment on Windows, Linux and macOS.
  1. Download and install OpenSesame 3.1 at [http://osdoc.cogsci.nl/3.1/download/](http://osdoc.cogsci.nl/3.1/download/)
  1. Download latest version of experiment here on GitHub or by you Git client
  1. Open downloaded experiment in OpenSesame (*.osexp)